floooh/floooh.github.io/_drafts/making-of-visual6502-remix.md

 First I had to figure out how visual6502 stores and renders the chip layout data.
 Turns out it's fairly simple:

-The 'path outlines' are called segments, and there's a JS file called [segdefs.js](https://raw.githubusercontent.com/trebonian/visual6502/master/segdefs.js).
+The 'path outlines' are called segments, and they are defined in a JS file called [segdefs.js](https://raw.githubusercontent.com/trebonian/visual6502/master/segdefs.js).

 Here's a snippet from that file: